 • Community Health Centers

-1. The program begins each year on July 1.
+1. The program begins each year at the beginning of July.

 2. Program hours are Monday-Friday, 7 a.m. to 3 p.m. and excludes weekends and holidays.
 Students spend time in the classroom, lab, and clinical rotations.

-4. The length of the radiography program is two years.
-However, in instances where a student must repeat coursework, the program completion time may be extended, but may not exceed three years, except upon approval by the Administrative Committee.
+3. The length of the radiography program is two years.
+However, in instances where a student must repeat coursework, the program enrollment may be extended, but may not exceed three years, except upon approval by the Administrative Committee.

 ||Day after Thanksgiving|